nicholasdille/insulatr/README.md

   - inject: go
 ```

-... but the following does not (if `go/` does not exist in the volume)...
+... but the following if `go/` does not exist in the volume...

 ```yaml
 files: